Interpreting Group-Level Data for Individual-Level Application

 • More data reduces uncertainty and narrows confidence intervals around a group-level estimate

-• More data does not improve individual estimates (as much), and does not reduce the uncertainty (the prediction interval) to predict the next individual-level observation (as much).
+• More data does not improve individual estimates (as much), and does not reduce the uncertainty (the prediction interval) to predict the next individual-level observation.

 • A sample of observations that do not represent a random distribution of scores from the population will result in inaccurate group-level and individual-level estimates.